What’s Dualism Got to Do with It?

 I started this four-part post with a comment about the similarity between Tom Wright and myself on the eschatological redemption of creation, a point that many have noted.
 I’ve tried to explain how that similarity may have come about.
 It is gratifying to think that the early work Brian Walsh and I did on holistic salvation may have made some small contribution to the development of Tom Wright’s powerful and illuminating eschatological vision.

-In another post I have explored ways in which I’m not quite on board with all of Tom Wright’s eschatology.
+In another post I explore ways in which I’m not quite on board with all of Tom Wright’s eschatology.

 You can read about my 2017 visit with Tom Wright at St. Andrews in Scotland here.